Interval edge estimation in SAR images: Introduction

 We chose to construct confidence intervals based on the Kruskal-Wallis point estimator because the available numerical evidence shows that it performs as well as the maximum likelihood detector (Gambini's detector) at a much lower computational cost.
+We use bootstrap resampling in order to obtain an estimate of its distribution, which is unknown.
+The bootstrap methods usually delivers accurate estimates \cite{DavisonHinkley}.
 We also consider different bootstrap interval estimators: basic bootstrap, percentile and two variants percentile-$t$ method that we propose.
 For details on bootstrap interval estimation, the reader is referred to Efron and Tibishirani \cite{Efron1993}.
-Our numerical results show that the bootstrap percentile estimator is the overall best performer in the sense that it typically has the best coverage amongst all estimators.

 The remainder of the article unfolds as follows.
 Section~\ref{S:model} introduces the statistical model we shall use to model SAR data.
 Section~\ref{S:edgedetection} presents the Gambini \cite{Gambini2006,Gambini2008} and Kruskal-Wallis detectors.
 Section~\ref{S:nonparametricbootstrap} considers edge bootstrap interval estimation.
 Section~\ref{S:montecarlo} presents Monte Carlo evidence.
-Section\ref{S:application} contains an application that uses real (not simulated) data.
+Section~\ref{S:application} contains an application that uses real (not simulated) data.
 Finally, Section~\ref{S:conclusion} offers some concluding remarks.